Shelley Lee: Career

 In 1971, Lee joined the Hong Kong Government as an executive officer and subsequently transferred to the Administrative Service in August 1972.
 She rose to the rank of administrative officer staff grade A1 in September 2004.

 Lee was the first woman to take on the post of private secretary to the former governor Baron MacLehose.

 During her 33 years of service in the Administrative Service, Lee has served in a number of senior positions including: deputy secretary-general, Office of Members of the Executive and Legislative Councils (September 1986 – August 1989); commissioner for recreation and culture (October 1989 – June 1991); secretary-general, Office of Members of the Executive and Legislative Councils (June 1991 – February 1993); deputy secretary for health and welfare (February 1993 – July 1995); and director of home affairs (August 1995 – June 2002).
 She became permanent secretary for home affairs in the principal officials shakeup of July 2002, retiring from civil service in October 2005.

 Over the years, Lee has been active in promoting women's and children's rights and welfare within the Civil Service.
 During the SARS crisis, she set up the We Care Education Fund for children of the deceased alongside Carrie Lam, Fanny Law and Margaret Chan.
 She is a founding member and former chairman of the Association of Female Senior Government Officers formed in 1979, where she worked closely with other female senior civil servants, notably, Anson Chan, Elizabeth Wong and Katherine Fok Lo Shiu-ching, to successfully fight for equal remuneration terms for married women in the Civil Service.
 This was achieved in 1981.
-As a result of such achievements, Lee is considered to be an early member of the 「手袋黨」—the "handbag party".
+As a result of such achievements, Lee is considered to be an early member of the "Handbag Party".